 After New York increased the minimum wage for some employees, more than 1.5 million New Yorkers saw a raise come their way.
-However, that doesn’t mean that all businesses were eager to comply so quickly, making some employees seek legal guidance to ensure they have not been taken advantage of.
+However, that doesn’t mean that all businesses were eager to comply so quickly.
+Many employees have found that they need legal guidance to ensure they’re not being taken advantage of.

 If you are employed in New York and believe that you have not been compensated under the new laws, contact the New York wage attorneys at Brown Kwon & Lam, LLP now.

 On December 31, 2019, New York State officials increased the minimum wage for certain regions and counties in the state.
 This includes:

 - New York City: $15 per hour for all size businesses

 - Nassau, Suffolk, and Westchester counties: $13 per hour

 - Remainder of the state: $11.80 per hour

 These new rates remained in effect until December 30, 2020.